-Addex has rebuilt a small team of employees and expert consultants to advance its clinical and preclinical programs, which it complements with multiple academic institution, governmental organization and patient group collaborations.
-Implementation of such a collaborative model as opposed to building out an own clinical development organization, Addex has been able to efficiently access expertise to advance research and development of its targeted projects at low cost.
-Revised development plans for the targeted pipeline projects have been drafted with key opinion leaders (KOL's).
-Therapeutic area focused advisory panels with KOLs are currently finalizing plans to advance the pipeline as effectively and cost efficiently as possible.
+Addex has rebuilt a small team of employees and expert consultants to advance its clinical and preclinical programs, which it complements with multiple academic institution, government organization and patient advocacy group collaborations.
+Implementation of such a collaborative model as opposed to building out an own clinical development organization, has enabled Addex to efficiently access expertise to advance research and development of its targeted projects at low cost.
+Revised development plans for the targeted pipeline projects have been drafted with input from key opinion leaders (KOL's) and therapeutic area focused advisory panels.

-Recent examples include the research collaborations for ADX71441 (GABAB PAM) with the US Charcot-Marie-Tooth Association (CMTA), the US National Institute for Drug Abuse (NIDA) for nicotine and cocaine addiction and the US National Institute on Alcohol Abuse and Alcoholism (NIAAA) for alcohol use disorder.
-In January 2015 Addex announced a partnership with the Dystonia Medical Research Foundation (DMRF) to explore the therapeutic use of dipraglurant in the treatment of dystonia.
-And in May Addex established a partnership with the University of Rome to explore the use of dipraglurant in rare genetic forms of dystonia.
+Recent examples include the research collaborations for ADX71441 (GABA_B PAM) with the US Charcot-Marie-Tooth Association (CMTA), the US National Institute for Drug Abuse (NIDA) for nicotine and cocaine addiction and the US National Institute on Alcohol Abuse and Alcoholism (NIAAA) for alcohol use disorder.
+In January 2015 Addex announced a partnership with the Dystonia Medical Research Foundation (DMRF) to explore the therapeutic use of dipraglurant in the treatment of dystonia, and in May Addex established a partnership with the University of Rome to explore the use of dipraglurant in rare genetic forms of dystonia.
 The company has an ongoing collaboration with the Michael J. Fox Foundation (MJFF), where it has been awarded grants of almost USD 2 mn to advance dipraglurant in PD-LID.